vibe-code-inc/pm-board-experiment/src/features/project_board/task_column.specs.md

     return (
       <>
         {tasks.map(task => {
+          // Don't render task if it's currently being dragged
+          // It will be shown as part of the drag preview instead if (task.id === draggedTaskId) {
+            return null;
+          }

           // Check if placeholder should be rendered before this task const renderPlaceholderBefore =
             dropPlaceholderPosition?.containerId === status &&